-The interns will be able to work with communities on academic matters and explore how traditional land use mapping and environmental/cultural impact assessment can benefit Red Sucker Lake First Nation communities.
-All Students will benefit from developing land use mapping and growing Networks and partnerships between Red Sucker Lake First Nation students, community members and experts.
+The student will benefit by working with communities on academic matters and explore how traditional land use mapping and environmental/cultural impact assessment can benefit Red Sucker Lake First Nation communities.
+The student will benefit from developing land use mapping and growing Networks and partnerships between Red Sucker Lake First Nation students, community members and experts.

-Interaction.
-Indicate the percentage (%) of time during the project that the intern will c. spend on-site at the partner's location and at the university.
+h) Interaction.
+Indicate the percentage (%) of time during the project that the intern will spend on-site at the partner's location and at the university.
 Research should be carried out equally (50%) in the premises of the partner and the university, if different, please include a justification.
 NOTE: The minimum interaction at either site is 25% with a maximum of 75%.